vcr/vcr/README.md

 ## Suggested Workflow

 First, configure VCR as I have above.
-I like setting the default record mode to `:none` so that no new HTTP requests are made without me explicitly allowing it.
+I like setting the default record mode to `:none` so that no new HTTP requests are made without me explicitly allowing it, but if you may prefer to set it to `:new_episodes`.

 When an HTTP request is made, you'll get an error such as: